- Posted by Nigel Edelshain

 - Career management

-Linkedin’s CEO, Reid Hoffman, talks of work today in terms of “tours of duty”–not a lifetime (not even a long term) job.
+Linkedin’s CEO, Reid Hoffman, talks of work today in terms of “tours of duty”—not a lifetime (not even long-term) job.

-According to Hoffman “tours” last approximately 4 years (but with a review after 2 years).
+According to Hoffman “tours” last approximately four years (but with a review after two years).
 That’s how long a company can expect to sign up an employee to one job.
-After 4 years both sides should sit down and decide if another tour works for both parties.
+After four years both sides should sit down and decide if another tour works for both parties.
 If not, you’re a “free agent”!

 So what is your (personal) brand?

 Want to get a quick snapshot of your brand?
 Google yourself.

 What do you see when you Google your name?
 That’s a pretty good start on what people who don’t know you well will think of you.